KayLerch/alexa-skills-kit-tellask-java/README.md

 [![Join the chat at https://gitter.im/alexa-skills-kit-tellask-java/Lobby](https://badges.gitter.im/alexa-skills-kit-tellask-java/Lobby.svg)](https://gitter.im/alexa-skills-kit-tellask-java/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![GPL Licence](https://img.shields.io/aur/license/yaourt.svg?maxAge=2592000)](https://opensource.org/licenses/GPL-3.0/)

-# Alexa Skills Kit Tellask SDK for Java
+# Alexa Tellask SDK for Java
 This SDK is an extension to the Alexa Skills SDK for Java.
 It provides a __framework for handling speechlet requests__ with multi-variant __response utterances organized in YAML__ files that make it easy to __create localized skills__.
 This SDK also lets you build your __skill in declarative style__